brettsmith212/test-letta2-vscode-extension/.sourcegraph/memory.md

 - **Type Compatibility**: When migrating between services with similar but non-identical types (like Message interfaces), we need to ensure type compatibility or provide conversion functions.

-- **Documentation First Integration Tests**: For complex test environments like VS Code extensions, sometimes a "documentation first" approach makes more sense than fighting with the testing infrastructure.
-We created placeholder integration tests with detailed documentation explaining how real tests would work, which provides guidance for future developers without blocking the migration process.
+- **Hybrid Integration Testing**: For complex test environments like VS Code extensions, a hybrid approach to integration testing is more practical than a full end-to-end approach.
+By testing that core services can communicate and verifying external service accessibility, we gain confidence in the system without the complexity of launching VS Code instances in CI environments.

 - **Comprehensive Headers**: Adding detailed header comments to key service files significantly improves code maintenance.
 The headers should explain not just what the component does, but its role in the overall architecture and relationships with other components.